Maximum File Size Per Extension in SharePoint 2013

-In SharePoint 2013, the Maximum file upload size is increased to 250MB – which means users can upload any single file up to 250 MB in size.
-If users try to upload a file that is larger than the configured web application limit, they receive an error message saying it exceeded the maximum length allowed!
+In SharePoint 2013, the Maximum file upload size is increased to 250 MB – which means users can upload any single file up to 250 MB in size.
+If users try to upload a larger file than the configured web application limit, they receive an error message saying it exceeded the maximum length allowed!

 SharePoint 2013 introduced a new feature called “MaximumFileSizePerExtension” to set maximum upload size exclusively for certain file types.
-Say for e.g. Your web application’s default Maximum size for uploading files would be 250MB, But you can add an exception for “WMV” files up to 2GB!
+E.g., Your web application’s default Maximum size for uploading files would be 250 MB, But you can add an exception for “WMV” files up to 2 GB!

-By default, Microsoft One Note files (.ONE) are configured with 1GB size limit.
+By default, Microsoft One Note files (.ONE) are configured with a 1 GB size limit.
 Here are the PowerShell cmdlets to manage this configuration.
 To view file types set in MaximumFileSizePerExtension property:

-Add-PSSnapin Microsoft.SharePoint.PowerShell -ErrorAction SilentlyContinue $WebApp = Get-SPWebApplication "http://your-sharepoint-web-app-url" $WebApp.MaximumFileSizePerExtension
+Add-PSSnapin Microsoft.SharePoint.PowerShell -ErrorAction SilentlyContinue $WebApp = Get-SPWebApplication "https://your-sharepoint-web-app-url" $WebApp.MaximumFileSizePerExtension

 This gives currently configured file extensions for maximum file size exclusions.
-To add a file type extensions, such as WMV, use the following PowerShell cmdlet:
+To add file type extensions, such as WMV, use the following PowerShell cmdlet:

-$WebApp = Get-SPWebApplication "http://your-sharepoint-web-app-url" $WebApp.MaximumFileSizePerExtension.Add("wmv",1024) $WebApp.Update()
+$WebApp = Get-SPWebApplication "https://your-sharepoint-web-app-url" $WebApp.MaximumFileSizePerExtension.Add("wmv",1024) $WebApp.Update()

-$WebApp = Get-SPWebApplication "http://your-sharepoint-web-app-url" $WebApp.MaximumFileSizePerExtension.remove("wmv") $WebApp.Update()
+$WebApp = Get-SPWebApplication "https://your-sharepoint-web-app-url" $WebApp.MaximumFileSizePerExtension.remove("wmv") $WebApp.Update()